Data Extracts - Phasing out bz2 Support in 2024

-We're currently offering all extracts for download in the .osm.pbf and .osm.bz2 data formats.
+We used to offer all extracts for download in the .osm.pbf and .osm.bz2 data formats.
 Both formats contain exactly the same information, it is just encoded differently.

 The .osm.pbf data format is based on Google's Protocol Buffers.
 It is on average 40% smaller than the corresponding .osm.bz2 file, and therefore faster to download.
 It is also faster to process because the .osm.bz2 must be decompressed (at least in memory) to huge XML files before it can be parsed.